 Learning how to shake cocktails properly will significantly improve your drinks.
 With a few tips and a little practice, you will master it in no time.
 Once you get your personal shaking style down, your cocktails will emerge crisp, cool, and have a perfect blend of flavors.

 How to Shake a Cocktail

-Shaking a mixed drink is very easy.
-It should take just a minute or two from the time you begin pouring the ingredients to the time you strain the drink.
+The process of actually shaking a cocktail is straightforward.
+It should take just a minute or two from when you begin pouring the ingredients to the time you strain the drink.
 In most cases, you will follow these six steps to shake a cocktail:

 - Secure the lid or shaker tin.